HappySeaFox/sail/FAQ.md

 ## How old is SAIL?

-SAIL is a rebranded ksquirrel-libs rewritten in C, enchanced and with high-level APIs.
+SAIL is rebranded ksquirrel-libs rewritten in C, improved and with high-level APIs.
 Ksquirrel-libs was a set of C++ image codecs for the KSquirrel image viewer.
 See [http://ksquirrel.sourceforge.net](http://ksquirrel.sourceforge.net).

 Technically, SAIL (ksquirrel-libs) was founded in 2003 making it one of the oldest image decoding libraries.